- Applying to study

 Frequent printing of lecture notes at the computer labs can add considerably to your stationery costs.
 Take the time to look over a journal article or textbook chapter before you photocopy or print.
 If there's only a small amount of information relevant to what you need, you're better off making notes (remember to reference) than wasting paper to print/photocopy.
 Look around for cheaper photocopying rates, and compare places like Officeworks with the university libraries.

 Writing paper and photocopy/printer paper can be surprisingly expensive.
-Buy large packs of A4 notepaper at discount stores (e.g. Kmart, Big W) and keep any left over for the next teaching session.
+Buy large packs of A4 notepaper at discount stores (e.g. Kmart, Big W) and keep any left over for the next teaching term.
 Use both sides of the paper for writing notes and for printing draft versions of assignments.
-Recycle binders/lever arch folders after each session, rather than storing notes in them.
+Recycle binders/lever arch folders after each term, rather than storing notes in them.

-Some courses will have additional, compulsory costs.
-For example, PDHPE students must complete a Senior First Aid Certificate (around $160) as part of the requirements for one unit of their course.
+Some programs will have additional, compulsory costs.
+For example, PDHPE students must complete a Senior First Aid Certificate (around $160) as part of the requirements for one subject of their program.
 Nursing students have a number of additional costs, such as immunisations and a Lab Pack.
-Check with your School for information about your particular course.
+Check with your School for information about your particular program.

-Encumbrances have serious consequences; they can cancel your access to University online systems and library facilities, will stop you from getting your results and will restrict you from enrolling in the next teaching session, as well as prevent you from graduating.
+Holds have serious consequences; they can cancel your access to University online systems and library facilities, will stop you from getting your results and will restrict you from enrolling in the next teaching term, as well as prevent you from graduating.
 It is important to pay attention to the due dates on notices from the University such as invoices, enrolment information and library books.

 Work opportunities and financial assistance